Buffalo Chicken Dip

 - 5 ounces blue cheese, crumbled

-Preheat the oven to 350°F and spray a 9-inch square baking dish with nonstick spray.
+- Preheat the oven to 325°F and coat a small baking dish with nonstick spray.

 - Salt and freshly ground black pepper

 - 3 tablespoons fruit juice (apple, orange, or pineapple)

 - Hot sauce to taste (we recommend Frank's Red Hot)